neelsmith/virgapes/docs/quick/syllables.md

 ---

 A `Syllable` has a vector of `Neume`s.
-You can create a Vector of `Syllable`s from a `String`.
+You can create a Vector of `Syllable`s from a `String` using the `Syllabifier` object.
 Syllables are separated by white space;  within a single syllable, neumes are separated by hyphens.

 Example:  the string `1.2.0.0 1.2.0.0 0.12.0.0-1.3.0.0` represents three syllables.
 The first and second syllable each have one neume;  the final syllable has two neumes.